nccgroup/Sniffle/README.md

 Sniff advertisements and connections from the peripheral with big endian IRK 4E0BEA5355866BE38EF0AC2E3F0EBC22.
-Preload two expected encrypted connection parameter updates; the first with a WinOffset of 3 and Interval of 6, occuring at an instant 6 connection events after an encrypted LL\_CONNECTION\_UPDATE\_IND is observed by the sniffer.
-The second expected encrypted connection update has a WinOffset of 27, Interval of 39, and DeltaInstant of 6 too.
+Preload two expected encrypted connection parameter updates; the first with an Interval of 6, occuring at an instant 6 connection events after an encrypted LL\_CONNECTION\_UPDATE\_IND is observed by the sniffer.
+The second expected encrypted connection update has an Interval of 39, and DeltaInstant of 6 too.

 ```
-./sniff_receiver.py -i 4E0BEA5355866BE38EF0AC2E3F0EBC22 -Q 3:6:6,27:39:6
+./sniff_receiver.py -i 4E0BEA5355866BE38EF0AC2E3F0EBC22 -Q 6:6,39:6
 ```

 Sniff BT5 extended advertisements and connections from nearby (RSSI >= -55) devices.